Determining skew left braces of size np

 \end{proposition}

-We take for $F$ the dicyclic group of order 12.
-According to the table in Section \ref{twelve} and Proposition \ref{pdsdp}, for a brace of size 12 with multiplicative group $F=\Dic_{12}$, the additive group can be any group of order 12.
+According to the table in Section \ref{twelve} and Theorem \ref{npgivesn}, for a brace of size 12 with multiplicative group $F=\Dic_{12}$, the additive group can be any group of order 12.
 In all the sub-cases the group $\Hom(F,\Z_p^*)$ is as in \ref{dici} so that $\tau$ identifies as a pair $(1,1), (2,1), (4,1)$ or $(4,3)$.